hermangroup/docs/wallets/dashcore/interface.rst

    :scale: 50 %
    :align: left

-These icons show the synchronization status of Dash Core with the network.
+These icons show the synchronization status of Historia Core with the network.
 Once synchronization is complete, the refresh icon will become a blue tick.